Team207-S2024/team207-s2024/assignments/teamorganization.md

 ## Communication Channels

 <p align="center">
-<i>Table 1: Team Member Communication Modes.
-Note that sensitive information is redacted as this is a public page.</i>
+Table 1: Team Member Communication Modes.
+Note that sensitive information is redacted as this is a public page.
 </p>

 <div align="center">